Khush-Agrawal-007/EDA-projects/vendor-performance-analysis-sql-python-powerbi-test-main/README.md

+﻿
-# 🧾 Vendor Performance Analysis – Retail Inventory & Sales
+# ðŸ§¾ Vendor Performance Analysis â€“ Retail Inventory & Sales

 _Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Power BI._

 ---

-## 📌 Table of Contents
+## ðŸ“Œ Table of Contents
 - <a href="#overview">Overview</a>
 - <a href="#business-problem">Business Problem</a>
 - <a href="#dataset">Dataset</a>